MadeByMike/madebymike/site/content/writing/using-css-variables.md

 ## How do they differ?

-How do they differ?
 The main difference is CSS variables can change, as variables typically do.
 You might not have thought about it but variables in preprocessors like Sass don't really change.
 Sure, you can update the value of a variable at different points in the compilation, but when it's rendered to CSS all values are static.

 This makes variables in preprocessors a great tool for writing DRY (Don't Repeat Yourself) and manageable CSS.
 CSS variables on the other hand, can respond to context within the page.